Course Action Request Workflow Form

 Adding, dropping, or making changes to courses that fulfill the University’s general education requirements must be approved by the appropriate School or College, the Common Curriculum Committee Plus (CCC+), and the University Senate.
 Adding a Content Area designation to a course requires the same chain of approvals.
 Please note, however, that CCC+ is no longer accepting CA-only courses.
 Any courses seeking to add a CA must also add a TOI (see below).

 General education courses are approved to satisfy the various content area requirements.
 A complete description of general education requirements, Content Areas, and a list of courses approved through the most recent catalog is available in the General Education Requirements section of the Undergraduate Catalog.
-For information about the critera for the four Content Areas, see the GEOC website*.
+For information about the criteria for the four Content Areas, see the GEOC website*.

 * Please note that Content Area courses will begin phasing out after Fall 2025 when the University transitions to the new Common Curriculum (CC).